From ‘Lady Woodcarvers’ to Professionals: The Remarkable Pinwill Sisters

 - Harbour Bookshop, 2 Mill Street, Kingsbridge, Devon

-- Bus Stop, 3 Market Street, Tavistock, Devon
+- Book Stop, 3 Market Street, Tavistock, Devon

-- Liskeard Bookshop, 2 Borras Street, Liskeard, Cornwall
+- The Bookshop Liskeard, 2 Borras Street, Liskeard, Cornwall

-The book has been reviewed by several national and local journals, magazines and newsletters.
-Here’s an online one from Victorian Web and some extracts from printed reviews.
+The book has been reviewed by several national and local journals, magazines, newsletters and websites.
+Here are online ones from Victorian Web and Public Statues and Sculptures Association, plus some extracts from printed reviews.

 The title speaks of performers being summoned onto the stage of the Music Hall by the Master of Ceremonies and that sense of anticipation is fully rewarded by this outstanding book, with plates to match.
 Matthew Saunders, Ancient Monuments Society, Summer 2021.